 With the arrival of fall, cooler weather brings the chance for excellent fishing opportunities, especially in Southern Nevada.
 If you plan your trips right, you can also get in some hunting along the way.
 One of the places that offers both angling and fishing opportunities is Kirch Wildlife Management Area near Sunnyside.

-The Kirch WMA is located far enough to the north that freezing overnight temperatures can show up with little notice.
-Always check weather conditions when planning your trip and before you leave home.
-And keep in mind it is always best to go prepared for the possibilities.
+Always check weather conditions when planning your trip and before you leave home and go prepared for the possibilities.

 It’s been a long hot summer and the cooling temperatures of fall are welcome relief to the trout waters in Eastern Nevada.
 As plants start to go dormant for the winter, expect the extremely low flows from the summer to increase, but only a little, as some of the groundwater is released.
 Many of the region’s streams are flowing between 25% and 50% of normal with a few approaching 75% of normal.
 While we still have skinny water, it has cooled down and trout are becoming more active.
 Dead drifting a worm or a grasshopper (If you can find one) on a light wire hook behind a clear bubble should be effective in the beaver ponds, plunge pools or in streams that have fishable flows.
 Fly rodders will do well with elk hair caddis, hopper patterns, ants, beetles and yellow stimulators for dry flies.
 Just about anything with red or yellow should work on many of our streams.
 For nymphs the usual hares ears, PT’s, copper Johns and soft hackles should all be productive.
 Play around with different colors in the copper Johns and soft hackles.
 Lamoille Creek, the east fork of the Owyhee and the Jarbidge in Elko County are all good bets for fall fishing.
 Cleve Creek, Steptoe Creek and Kingston Creek are a few good ones to give a try in White Pine County.